THE WOMEN OF FARMERS' PROTESTS

 Voice Over Narration

-HOW THE FARMERS PROTESTS BECAME A REVOLUTION
+HOW THE FARMERS' PROTESTS BECAME A REVOLUTION

 When the Farmers Protests began in India, they began unlike any other protest.
 There was no singular leader.
 There was always a group of people with different ideologies and belief systems, raising their voice against the laws passed by the government.
 These laws were later repealed as a result of the protests.